-Buckwheat is neither a cereal grain nor related to the wheat.
-It is, in fact, a dicotyledon seed but treated in a similar way like any other common cereal grains.
-Binomially, it belongs within the family of Polygonaceae, which also includes sorrel, rhubarb, Japanese knotweed, etc. Scientific name is Fagopyrum esculentum.
+Buckwheat is neither a cereal grain nor related to wheat.
+It is, in fact, a dicotyledon seed but treated in a similar way as any other common cereal grain.

 Photo courtesy: Dag Endresen

-Common buckwheat, much similar to quinoa, is not a novel food item as one may think about but just an ancient crop.
-The plant is a dicotyledon (like pulses/beans) and cultivated as annual, flowering herb.
-It is a short-season crop which grows well even under less than optimum soil conditions.
+Common buckwheat, much similar to quinoa, is not a novel cereal grain as one might think, but just an old crop.
+It is a short-season, dicotyledon (like pulses/beans) crop and cultivated as an annual, flowering herb, which grows well even under less than optimum soil and moisture conditions.
 Frost, however, could prove detrimental to its survival.

 Buckwheat grains compose proportionately more starch than other similar seeds like quinoa and amaranth.
 100 g seeds (grains) provide 343 calories.
 Its grains are moderate sources of energy.
-Calorie content of ts seeds may be compared to that of major cereals such as wheat, maize, rice and that of pulses like chickpea, mung bean, cowpea (black-eye pea), etc.
+The calorie content of ts seeds may be compared to that of major cereals such as wheat, maize, rice and that of pulses like chickpea, mung bean, cowpea (black-eyed pea), etc.

 The protein level in buckwheat grains is in the range of 11-14 g per 100 g; relatively less than that in quinoa and pulses.
-Nonetheless, it composes almost all of the indispensable amino acids at excellent proportions, especially lysine which is otherwise a limiting amino acid in grains like wheat, maize, rice, etc.
+Nonetheless, it composes almost all of the essential amino acids at the right proportions, especially lysine which otherwise is a limiting amino acid in grains like wheat, maize, rice, etc.

-Buckwheat seeds are very rich source of soluble and insoluble dietary fiber.
-100 g provide 10 g or 26% of daily requirement of fiber.
-Fiber increase bulkiness of the food and helps prevent constipation problems by speeding up bowel movements through the gut.
-Fiber also binds to toxins and aid in their excretion through the gut and, thereby help protect colon mucusa from cancers.
-In addition, dietary fibers bind to bile salts (produced from cholesterol) and decrease their re-absorption in the colon, thus help lower serum LDL cholesterol levels.
+Buckwheat seeds are a very rich source of soluble and insoluble dietary fiber.
+100 g provides 10 g or 26% of the daily requirement of fiber.
+Fiber increases the bulk of the food and helps prevent constipation problems by speeding up bowel movements through the gut.
+Fiber also binds to toxins and aid in their excretion through the gut and, thereby help protect colon mucosa from cancers.

 Buckwheat grains have more B-complex group of vitamins than that of quinoa seeds, especially riboflavin (vitamin B2) and niacin (vitamin B3).

 Finally, buckwheat has more concentration of minerals like copper, and magnesium.
 Copper is required for the production of red blood cells.
-Magnesium relaxes blood vessels leading to brain and found to have curative effects on depression, and headache.
+Magnesium relaxes blood vessels leading to the brain and is found to have healing effects on depression and headaches.

-Buckwheat grains, groats, and flour can be readily available in the markets across the USA.
-One may find pre-packed, whole hulled grains, toasted, parboiled and dried groats on the shelves in these stores.
-Choose packed, hulled and toasted groats for immediate use.
-Un-hulled seeds have thick brown-black outer covering.
+Buckwheat grains, groats, and flour can be readily available in markets across the USA.
+One may find pre-packed, whole hulled seeds, toasted, parboiled, and dried groats on the shelves in these stores.
+Choose packed, hulled, and toasted groats for immediate use.
+Unhulled seeds have a thick brown-black outer covering.
 Hulling exposes off-white color kernels (edible portion) inside.

-Buckwheat flour should be bought keeping in mind that it should be used within a short notice of time, since, being oil-rich, it tends to turn rancid early if stored for extended periods.
+Buckwheat flour should be bought keeping in mind that it should be used within short notice of time since, being oil-rich, it tends to turn rancid early if stored for extended periods.

-At home, store whole groats and grains inside an airtight container in cool, dry place where they stay fresh for couple of months.
-Its flour, however, should be stored inside an air-seal container and kept inside the refrigerator.
+At home, store whole groats and grains inside an airtight container in a cool, dry place where they stay fresh for a couple of months.
+Its flour, however, should be stored inside an air-seal container and kept in the refrigerator.

-At home, wash groats under cold water as you do it for other cereal grains like rice before cooking.
-Its groats are cooked in the similar fashion as other staples like rice, oats, bulgur, barley, etc. Roughly, one cup of dry grain cooks to two cups of cooked fluffy and chewy buckwheat.
+At home, wash buckwheat groats in cold water as you do it for other cereal grains like rice before cooking.
+Its groats are cooked in a similar fashion as other staples like rice, oats, bulgur, barley, etc. Roughly, one cup of dry grain cooks to two cups of cooked fluffy and chewy buckwheat.